-- Trainees are not considered Neurology advanced trainees until they have been accepted into training via the MATCH process. - All training must be prospectively approved. - Core training is the foundational phase of neurology training and it will be difficult to progress the training goals when starting with a non-core year due to the lack of foundation knowledge - Non-core training years are approved when a trainee has demonstrated progression in neurology learning goals and met the expected standard as set out in the progression levels to transition to the next phase of training. - Approval of a first non-core year of training requires completion of a core year of neurology training to ensure the expected standards are met.
+- All training must be prospectively approved. - Core training is the foundational phase of neurology training, and it will be difficult to progress the training goals when starting with a non-core year due to the lack of foundation knowledge - Non-core training years are approved when a trainee has demonstrated progression in neurology learning goals and met the expected standard as set out in the progression levels to transition to the next phase of training. - Approval of a first non-core year of training requires completion of a core year of paediatric neurology training to ensure the expected standards are met.
+Trainees who do not meet this standard may require more time in the foundation phase of training. - Approval of a first non-core year of training requires completion of a core year of neurology training to ensure the expected standards are met.
 Trainees who do not meet this standard may require more time in the foundation phase of training.